 What is a "Formal Complaint"?

-• request for service (for example potholes, missed waste collection, fallen tree, or parking infraction);
+• a request for service (for example potholes, missed waste collection, fallen tree, or parking infraction);

 • a general inquiry, opinion or feedback, comment, or interest in a municipal program, service, or process; or